UncleTensor/BittAudio/docs/validator.md

 | **Bittensor Wallet Arguments**  | `--wallet.name`                      | -                          | Name of the wallet.                                                                                                  |
 |                                 | `--wallet.hotkey`                    | -                  | Hotkey path for the wallet.                                                                                          |
 | **PM2 process name**    | `--pm2_name`                        | 'SN50Miner'                          | Name for the pm2 process for Auto Update. |

+## Miners logs in Validator

+If it is required to check miners logs in the validator, one can go ahead to ~/.pm2/logs directory and grep the miners scoring logs as follows:

+sudo grep -a -A 10 "Raw score for hotkey:5DXTGaAQm99AEAvhMRqWQ77b1aob4mAXwX" ~/.pm2/logs/validator-out.log

+sudo grep -a -A 10 "Normalized score for hotkey:5DXTGaAQm99AEAvhMRqWQ77b1aob4mAXwX" ~/.pm2/logs/validator-out.log

 ### License
 Refer to the main README for the MIT License details.